soneill2210/First-Project/README.md

 In order to create this website I have used a number of different platforms and technologies in order to carry out different functions.
 They are as follows:

+**Balsamiq**--
-**Balsamiq** I used Balsamiq in order to carry out and implement a plan for the layout of my project.
+I used Balsamiq in order to carry out and implement a plan for the layout of my project.

 **HTML5** I used HTML5 to create the content of this website.